franklobsty25/php-exercise-solutions-1-2/README.md

 # Exercise 3

-Create a laravel application that implements the functionality of the code in Exercise 2 above.
-Use the following database details:
+Create a laravel application that implements the functionality of the resulting code in Exercise 2 above.

->- Host: `localhost`
->- Database: `interview`
->- Username: `interview`
->- Password: `interview`